|Low-level Photography Sea King in the Ogwen valley|

 |Tornado F.3 (ZE755 coded 'YL') in 25 Squadron colours in September 2006.|

 Tornado F.3 (ZE755 'YL') in 25 Squadron colours.
 This jet was using callsign 'Gauntlet 12' and was operating from Boscombe Down.
-Coming through at 16:25 it was on its way for a practice diversion into RAF Valley, which turned out to be an overshoot before returning to base (RTB).
+Coming through at 16:25 it was on its way for a practice diversion into RAF Valley, which turned out to be an overshoot before returning to base (RTB) in September 2006.

 It was perhaps a quiet day for Hawks I saw just seven and all it appears were from 19(R) Squadron.
 The highlight of the day came right at the end of course with the Tornado F.3.